gregoryyy/tagalyst2/README.md

 # Tagalyst 2: ChatGPT DOM Tools (MV3)

-A Chrome extension that adds non-destructive UI on chat.openai.com to:
+A Chrome extension that adds non-destructive UI on chat.openai.com / chatgpt.com to:
-- Collapse/expand messages
+- Collapse/expand any multi-line message with a per-message toolbar
-- Tag and bookmark messages (local-only)
+- Tag and bookmark messages locally with an inline editor
+- Attach free-text annotations to individual messages (stored locally)
-- Jump to first / last message
+- Jump to first/last message or only starred messages via the floating nav
+- Batch collapse/expand all, starred-only, or unstarred-only messages

 Note: Tagalyst 1 was not robust in the insane ChatGPT frontend structure.
 This version makes only light-weight assumptions and restricts to list item-level operations not actual text highlighting.